 |Placement||100 hours in a local school||100 hours in a local school (usually with special needs)||100 hours in a local school (usually with special needs)|

-As you can see from the table above there is little difference between the two teacher aide courses in terms of mode, structure and availability.
-The main difference between the CHC30221 Certificate III in School Based Education Support and the CHC40221 Certificate IV in School Based Education Support is the course content, graduate outcomes and job role.
+As you can see from the table above, the main difference between the CHC30221 Certificate III in School Based Education Support and the CHC40221 Certificate IV in School Based Education Support is the course content, graduate outcomes and job role.

 the higher-level special need’s course:

 If you’ve read this far, there is no doubt that you have some questions – and so you should – enrolling in a teacher aide course is a big step.
-To help you out, we have put together a few articles covering everything that we believe you should know before enrolling in a teacher aide course in WA.
+To help you out, we've put together a few articles covering everything you'll ever need to know before enrolling in a teacher aide course in Western Australia.

 What you’ll learn